Supporting Macmillan's financial services

 Grants are given to help people with anything that will improve their day to day lives.
 This could be buying household items such as bedding and washing machines or helping with hospital travel costs.
 They can be awarded to cover the cost of rising fuel bills, or even to create lasting memories such as a short break away with loved ones.

-In 2019 we gave grants totalling over £12.5m to more than 36,000 people living with cancer and struggling on low incomes or pensions.
+In 2020 we gave grants totalling over £9.2m to almost 30,000 people living with cancer and struggling on low incomes or pensions.

 Macmillan Support Line